gurditsingh/hydeout/_posts/test.md

 Spark framework provides spark-submit command to submit Spark batch jobs and spark-shell for interactive jobs.
 Apache Livy Server is provides similar functionality via REST API call to run Spark jobs.

 In this blog we will examine how spark-submit works and how Apache Livy as REST API works to submit jobs, monitor the progress of the job and kill the job.
-First lets look
+First lets look the terms() around the spark-submit and Livy.

 What is SparkContext ?

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0NjQ3OTg1NjIsLTc2NDE4NjY2MywyNj
+eyJoaXN0b3J5IjpbOTQwOTUzODM2LC03NjQxODY2NjMsMjY5NT
-k1MzUzMzYsLTgwMDM2Nzg3LDE1NDAyNzY1NDksMTY3Mzg4NTA3
+M1MzM2LC04MDAzNjc4NywxNTQwMjc2NTQ5LDE2NzM4ODUwNzcs
-NywtMzY2NTA5NTE4LC0xNTE3MTA1MTY2LC01Njc4MTA3NDYsMT
+LTM2NjUwOTUxOCwtMTUxNzEwNTE2NiwtNTY3ODEwNzQ2LDEzMz
-MzMDExMTc1LC0xNjU4MTc4ODM4LDE4NTEyMjg4NDMsMTE4NTYx
+AxMTE3NSwtMTY1ODE3ODgzOCwxODUxMjI4ODQzLDExODU2MTQ5
-NDk1OSwtOTU2MjI0MDE2LC04NDQ2NzU5NzQsLTEzMDA0MDI2Mz
+NTksLTk1NjIyNDAxNiwtODQ0Njc1OTc0LC0xMzAwNDAyNjM0LC
-QsLTg0MjI3MDA3NiwxOTAwOTgzMzU2LC0xNTEwNzQzNDUzLDE1
+04NDIyNzAwNzYsMTkwMDk4MzM1NiwtMTUxMDc0MzQ1MywxNTg1
-ODUyMDU4NDNdfQ==
+MjA1ODQzXX0=
 -->